Catterick Garrison: Governance

 Between 1974 and 2023 it was in the Richmondshire district of North Yorkshire, within the Central Richmondshire electoral division of North Yorkshire County Council and divided between the Hipswell and Scotton wards of Richmondshire District Council.

 The town is divided between two civil parishes, the southern part of the town, south of a small stream known as Leadmill Gill, is in the civil parish of Scotton, the northern part forms the greater part of the civil parish of Hipswell.
 Each parish has its own parish council.

-Catterick Garrison was within the Richmond (Yorks) parliamentary constituency, following the completion of the 2023 Periodic Review of Westminster constituencies, the seat was abolished.
+Catterick Garrison was within the Richmond (Yorks) parliamentary constituency, following the completion of the 2023 review of Westminster constituencies, the seat was abolished.
 Subject to moderate boundary changes, it was reformed as Richmond and Northallerton, first contested at the 2024 general election.
 These seats have been represented since 2015 by Conservative Rishi Sunak.

 Geography

 Catterick Garrison is located on the A6136 road, connecting Richmond with the A1(M) at Catterick Village, 4.7 mi to the east.
 Nearby are the suburban settlements of Scotton 1.6 mi south and Hipswell 0.7 mi to the east, as well as Colburn, 1.9 mi to the east.

 Foxglove Covert, a local nature reserve, was the first of its kind in North Yorkshire and the first to be located on Ministry of Defence (MoD) land in the UK.
 It covers 100 acres of moorland edge, and was opened in 1992.
 In 2001 it was declared a Site of Local Nature Conservation Importance (SLNCI).